maxqxam/AICup22-Analytics/README.md

 ## Usage <a name = "usage"></a>

 This project simply receives the path of the server and clients, and then runs it for a specific amount of time. for example you say run it a 1000 times, and it does it. how convenient!
-It aslo renames the log files starting from 0 to the number you specified. after the process is over, you can easily peek at the important data about your iteration in `result.log`.
+It also renames the log files starting from 0 to the number you specified. after the process is over, you can easily peek at the important data about your iteration in `result.log`.

 spoiler alert: it contains the reason why a team has won